 On February 6, 1997, President Clinton submitted his Fiscal Year 1998 budget proposal to Congress.
 In an effort to achieve a balanced federal budget by 2002, the President has proposed a number of budget savings affecting the FFELP.
 Included in these savings are proposals to reduce the yield on student loans during the in-school, grace and deferment periods, to decrease loan insurance from 98 percent of claim amount to 95 percent, to require lenders rather than the government to compensate guarantors for their assistance in default prevention, and to extend the Sallie Mae offset fee to loans sold by Sallie Mae as part of securitized transactions.
 In addition, the President has proposed a significant restructuring of guaranty agency finances and operations.
 None of the proposals affecting lenders and secondary markets was included in the agreement on the budget which the President subsequently reached with the Congressional leadership or in the budget resolution passed by the Congress based upon that agreement.
 The agreement does call for the return of \$1 billion in guarantee agency reserves in fiscal year 2002, although such provisions would not adversely affect the Company.
 Legislation implementing the budget resolution is now under consideration by both houses of the Congress.

-On June 25, 1997, the United States House of Representatives passed a tax reform bill (the "House Proposed Legislation"), which would prevent Section 355 of the Code from applying, except as provided in Treasury Department regulations, to any distribution of stock made by one member of an affiliated group of corporations filing a consolidated return to another member (an "Intragroup Distribution").
-On June 27, 1997, the United States Senate passed a different tax reform bill (the "Senate Proposed Legislation"), which would prevent Section 355 from applying, except as provided in Treasury Department regulations, to any Intragroup Distribution made as part of a transaction that results in certain acquisitions of either the distributing corporation or the distributed corporation.
-Subject to various transition rules, both the House Proposed Legislation and the Senate Proposed Legislation (collectively, the "Proposed Legislation") are proposed to be effective for Intragroup Distributions occurring after April 16, 1997.
+On April 17, 1997, House Ways and Means Committee Chairman Bill Archer, Senate Finance Committee Chairman William V. Roth, Jr., and ranking Senate Finance Committee minority member Daniel Patrick Moynihan proposed legislation (the "Proposed Legislation") which would prevent Section 355 of the Internal Revenue Code from applying, except as provided in Treasury Department regulations, to any distribution of stock made by one member of an affiliated group of corporations filing a consolidated return to another member.
+Subject to various transition rules, the Proposed Legislation is proposed to be effective for intragroup distributions occurring after April 16, 1997.
 It is not possible to determine at this time whether and in what form the Proposed Legislation may be enacted into law, nor is it possible to determine the ultimate effective dates of any such legislation.
-If the House Proposed Legislation were enacted in its current form with applicable effective dates, however, any ability that the Holding Company might have to effect a tax-free distribution of the stock of any subsidiaries transferred to the Holding Company as part of the privatization could be eliminated.
-If the Senate Proposed Legislation were enacted in its current form with applicable effective dates, any such remaining ability would not be so eliminated.
+If the Proposed Legislation were enacted in its current form with applicable effective dates, however, any ability that the Holding Company might have to effect a tax-free distribution of the stock of any subsidiaries transferred to the Holding Company as part of the privatization could be eliminated.
 The Holding Company has no current plans to make any such distributions.